-2 From the Range list, select Work Area to export a selected area of the Timeline, or select Entire Timeline to export your entire Timeline.
+3 From the Range list, select Work Area to export a selected area of the Timeline, or select Entire Timeline to export your entire Timeline.

-- 3 From the Format list, select DV/DVCAM (.avi) to export to a DV/DVCAM .avi file, or MPEG-2 IBP (.m2v) to export to an MPEG-2 Elementary (.m2v) file. - Note If you choose to export to an .m2v file, click the Configure button to select your MPEG-2 IBP settings as described in the next section. - 4 From the Audio list, select Uncompressed (.wav) to export audio with your video, or No audio to export video only. - 5 Beside File Name, click Browse, then specify a drive, folder, and file name for the file(s) you're exporting.
-To avoid having dropped frames in your exported video, you must export to an A/V drive that's different from the one you use to store your project's clips. - 6 Click OK to begin the realtime export to disk.
+4 From the Format list, select DV/DVCAM (.avi) to export to a DV/DVCAM .avi file, or MPEG-2 IBP (.m2v) to export to an MPEG-2 Elementary (.m2v) file.

+Note If you choose to export to an .m2v file, click the Configure button to select your MPEG-2 IBP settings as described in "Selecting your MPEG-2 IBP settings" on page 67.

+- 5 From the Audio list, select one of the following: - Uncompressed (.wav) Audio is exported to a separate .wav file.
+Available only if you're exporting video to an .m2v file. - Uncompressed (embedded in .avi) Audio is exported with your video to the same file.
+Available only if you're exporting video to an .avi file. - No audio Only video is exported. - 6 Beside File Name, click Browse, then specify a drive, folder, and file name for the file(s) you're exporting.
+To avoid having dropped frames in your exported video, you must export to an A/V drive that's different from the one you use to store your project's clips. - 7 Click OK to begin the realtime export to disk.